mmvanheusden/learn-rust/README.md

 **Learning Rust.**
 Every piece of leaning code is in the `Experiments` folder.
 And are called Experiments.
+I use the [Rust programming Book](https://doc.rust-lang.org/book/) as a reference.

 To run the code, first install Rust.
 Then run the code: `./run.sh <experiment_name>`.